mdx-js/eslint-mdx/README.md

    }
    ```

-## Limitations
+## Limitation

-1. This parser/plugin can only handle ES syntaxes for you, markdown related syntaxes will just be ignored, you can use [markdownlint](https://github.com/markdownlint/markdownlint) to lint that part.
+> This parser/plugin can only handle ES syntaxes for you, markdown related syntaxes will just be ignored, you can use [markdownlint](https://github.com/markdownlint/markdownlint) to lint that part.

-2. `MDX` can render `jsx` block automatically without exporting them, but `eslint` will report `no-unused-expressions` issue which could be unexpected, so you may need to disable this rule for `*.mdx`.
-   I'm not going to disable this rule in the recommended config, because I'm going to add a custom `mdx/no-unused-expressions` rule to replace the incompatible one, which should not affect the `jsx` codes.

 ## Changelog